open-ephys-plugins/ephys-socket/README.md

 ![ephys-socket-screenshot](https://open-ephys.github.io/gui-docs/_images/ephyssocket-01.png)

-A simple TCP server for receiving raw matrix data.
-It can be used to stream data from the `OpenCVMatTCPClient` in [Bonsai](https://bonsai-rx.org).
+A simple TCP client for receiving raw matrix data.
+It can be used to receive data from a `SendTcpData` node in [Bonsai](https://bonsai-rx.org).
+More information about the Bonsai node can be found [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Ephys-Socket.html#in-bonsai).

 ## Installation